City-of-Helsinki/helsinki-design-system/site/README.md

 ```

 Make a change to any of the documentation `.mdx` files and refresh the page.
 You can also try to clear browser's cache or doing a hard refresh.

+**After changes the page renders completely empty or some of the content does not show on the page**

+If you have used custom React components inlined (like the Link component), Gatsby does not render those paragraphs correctly.
+The fix is to wrap the text into paragraph tags.
+This way Gatsby